lindbrook/cholera/docs/notes/euclidean.voronoi.md

 ![](euclidean.voronoi_files/figure-markdown_github/star-1.png)

 Second, neighborhoodEuclidean() allows you to add a small dose of "realism".
 With Voronoi tessellation, all that matters is the location of the pumps.
 All other data, be it buildings, roads or the location of fatalities, simply do not matter.
+But with neighborhoodEuclidean(case.set = "expected"), we can use case.location = "nominal" or case.location = "address".

-But with neighborhoodEuclidean(), when case.set = "expected" we can use case.location = "nominal" or case.location = "address".
-The former uses nominal coordinates of the expected or simulated cases in regular.cases and effectively replicates the Voronoi diagram:
+The former uses the nominal coordinates of the expected or simulated cases from regular.cases.
+Doing so effectively replicates the Voronoi diagram:

 ``` r
 plot(cholera::neighborhoodEuclidean(case.set = "expected",